sos440/SudokuSolver/README.md

 # SudokuSolver
 An old project for a logical sudoku solver.
+(Uploaded for archiving purposes.)